Ondsel-Development/website/src/pages/faq.md

 ## Who was behind Ondsel Inc. and what was their relation to FreeCAD?

-Ondsel Inc. was founded by Brad Collette, a long-time contributor to FreeCAD, author of several books on FreeCAD, and maintainer of the Path (CAM) workbench.
+Ondsel Inc. was founded by [Open Core Ventures](https://opencoreventures.com/) and Brad Collette, a long-time contributor to FreeCAD, author of several books on FreeCAD, and maintainer of the Path (CAM) workbench.
 The company also employed several other coding and non-coding contributors to FreeCAD and its ecosystem.

 ## Ondsel is shutting down.
 What does it mean?